kernzerfall/caesar-nvim-config/readme.md

 Just drop `caesar-lazyvim.lua` in your `.config/nvim/lua/plugins` directory, or adapt it for your own installation.

+You may need to run `:TSInstall heyvl` to get syntax highlighting.

 **Note**: You need to install Caesar separately, and its executable needs to be in your `$PATH`.

 ## Features